CD-i: Commercial software

 As announced at CES 1992, numerous full-motion video titles appeared, including Dragon's Lair and Mad Dog McCree.
 One, Burn:Cycle, is considered one of the stronger CD-i titles and was later ported to PC.
 Electronic Gaming Monthly noted that CD-i’s full-motion video capabilities were its strongest feature; however, most titles required the MPEG upgrade card to take advantage of them.

-Philips also released CD-i adaptations of popular TV game shows, including Jeopardy! (hosted by Alex Trebek), Name That Tune (hosted by Bob Goen), and two versions of The Joker's Wild (an adult version with Wink Martindale and a kids' version with Marc Summers).
-All North American CD-i games, except Name That Tune, featured Charlie O'Donnell as announcer.
+Philips also released CD-i adaptations of TV game shows, including Jeopardy! (hosted by Alex Trebek), Name That Tune (hosted by Bob Goen), and two versions of The Joker's Wild (an adult version with Wink Martindale and a kids' version with Marc Summers).
+All North American CD-i games, except Name That Tune, feature Charlie O'Donnell as announcer.
 The Netherlands released its own version of Lingo in 1994.

 In 1993, American musician Todd Rundgren created the first fully interactive music CD, No World Order, for CD-i, enabling over 15,000 points of customization.
 Dutch Eurodance duo 2 Unlimited released a CD-i compilation album, Beyond Limits (1994), featuring standard CD tracks and CD-i-exclusive media.

 CD-i featured a range of children's edutainment titles, including Busytown and The Berenstain Bears.
 By mid-1996, the U.S. CD-i software market had dried up, though Philips continued publishing titles in Europe.
 Philips then shifted focus to kiosk and industrial multimedia applications.

 In later years, homebrew developers released new CD-i titles, including Frog Feast (2005), Super Quartet (2018), and Nobelia (2022).